TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 - All core extensions that are required (or part of minimal usable system)
 - All core extensions which are provided with the ``--framework-extensions`` argument.
 - In composer mode all composer dependencies to TYPO3 framework extensions are detected and activated by default.

+To require TYPO3 core extensions use the following command:

+``composer require typo3/cms-foo "*"``

+This updates your composer.json and composer.lock without any other changes.

 **Example:** ``typo3cms install:generatepackagestates``